Call Apex Methods Imperatively

 The template uses lwc:if

-to render the list of contacts or an error panel.
+to render the list of contacts.
 It also uses for:each

 to iterate over the contacts.